go-functional/core/README.md

 - [`fn`](./fn) - functions and structures for working with functions.
 For example, you can use `Compose` to join two functions together, and `Curry` to split them apart.
 - [`slice`](./slice) - fundamental operations on slices.
 For example, you can get the head (first element) or tail (everything but the first element) of a slice each with a function call.

+## FP Theory

->Note: this repository aims to focus on practical uses of FP concepts rather than theory.
-You will likely not see data structures or containers like `Option`, `Functor`, etc... here.
-You will see the practical applications of the functionality those structures represent however, like the concept of "mapping" that functors introduce, for example.
+This repository aims to draw on FP theory to introduce useful functionality to the Go ecosystem.
+As such, you'll likely not see data structures or containers like `Option`, `Functor`, etc... here.
+You will, however, see the practical applications of the functionality those concepts. \

+For example, this repository provides convenient `Map` and `FlatMap` functionality over slices, which would generally be under the purview of functors and monads, respectively.

 ## Note: Work in Progress